 In terms of consistency, refrain from long gaps in your medical treatment as much as possible, and follow up with a primary care doctor or family doctor at least once.
 Finally, never discharge yourself from a medical or physical therapy facility.

-Damages Available in Soft Tissue Back and Neck Injury Cases
+Damages Available in Florida Soft Tissue Back and Neck Injury Cases

 If you can prove that someone else caused the accident that led to your soft tissue back and neck injuries, you may recover monetary compensation in your case.
 Florida law may entitle accident victims who sustain soft tissue injuries as a result of someone else’s negligence to: